-Do you experience at times when you buy something, you come up with another plan what to cook?
-Not to mention, you cannot drive to your nearest market because your missing ingredients are not available there especially in an International (Asian) food section stuff.
+Do you experience that at times when you buy something, you come up with another plan of what to cook?
+Not to mention, you cannot drive to your nearest market because your missing ingredients are not available there, especially in an International (Asian) food section stuff.

 PATUPAT RECIPE, SUMAN or TUPIG RECIPE in Ilocano version